DHANUSHKAgitWICKRAMASINGHE/My_Personal_Website/README.md

-# this is my presonal web site.
+# This is my presonal web site.
+LINK -    primesolution.infinityfreeapp.com
 with javascript
      css
      php